 - MP3 Player: Some music or earplugs will help you survive noisy transportation or neighbors who like to stay up late.

 - Small Padlock: Some budget hotels and bungalows allow you to use your own lock on the door.
 You'll also want a padlock to use for lockers and luggage storage in some circumstances.

 These inexpensive items can be purchased locally when you need them:

 - Umbrella / poncho

 - Snorkel gear

 - Beach bag

-You will not need any of the following items: water purifiers, GPS, weapon/pepper spray, portable DVD player, expensive jewelery or any flashy item that draws attention and ruins your chances of negotiating prices -- keep them off of your Thailand packing list!
+The following items will either be useless or may cause you trouble: water purifiers, GPS, weapon/pepper spray, portable DVD player, expensive jewelery or flashy bling that draws attention.
+Keep them off of your Thailand packing list!